Jake Wood (veteran): Early life

-Wood was born in Bettendorf, Iowa and played football for Pleasant Valley High School.
+Wood was born in Bettendorf, Iowa, and played football for Pleasant Valley High School.
 He then played as an offensive linemen for the Wisconsin Badgers, though had his career hampered by shoulder injuries.
 In 2004, he graduated with a double major in real estate/urban land economics and political science from the University of Wisconsin.

+He is a fan of the Green Bay Packers.

 Military career

-Following his graduation Wood joined the Marines, and was sent overseas during the Iraq War in 2007 after his promotion to a lance corporal, and helped lead a squad of twelve infantrymen in al Anbar Province.
+Following graduation, Wood joined the Marines, and was sent overseas during the Iraq War in 2007 after his promotion to a lance corporal, and helped lead a squad of twelve infantrymen in al Anbar Province.
 During his tour he wrote about his experiences in a blog, which brought him to the attention of local news.
 Wood was deployed as a sniper to Afghanistan in 2008, and was promoted to the rank of sergeant before his honorable discharge in 2009.
 During his career he was awarded Navy-Marine Commendation Medal with valor distinguishing device for actions taken in combat.
 He then began advocacy work for military veterans.